FC Metalurh Donetsk: Stadium

 Metalurh has its own small stadium named after the club, Metalurh Stadium.
 For most domestic matches the club played at this stadium, which has a capacity barely in excess of 5,000.
 For games expected to draw a significantly larger crowd, Metalurh played at Shakhtar Stadium, owned by Shakhtar Donetsk, and mostly used for European competitions.
 A new stadium for Metalurh with a capacity of 17,500 was planned to be built in Makiivka, near Donetsk.

-In the 2014–15 season, the club played their home games at Obolon Arena in Kiev due to the war in Donbas.
+In the 2014–15 season, the club played their home games at Obolon Arena in Kyiv due to the war in Donbas.

 Rivalry

 Metalurh's top rival is the neighboring club, and one of Ukraine's most successful teams, Shakhtar Donetsk.
 The two clubs have not only had a close history since the formation of Metalurh, but Metalurh has also played home games at Shakhtar's former venue, Shakhtar Stadium.
-The games between the two clubs have been dubbed by the fans and the media as the Donbass Derby.
+The games between the two clubs have been dubbed by the fans and the media as the Donbas Derby.
 Shakhtar has been dominant in the rivalry from 1996 to 2006, winning all 18 matches between them.